CopilotC-Nvim/CopilotChat.nvim/README.md

   proxy = nil, -- [protocol://]host[:port] Use this proxy
   allow_insecure = false, -- Allow insecure server connections

-  system_prompt = prompts.COPILOT_INSTRUCTIONS, -- System prompt to use
+  system_prompt = prompts.COPILOT_INSTRUCTIONS, -- System prompt to use (can be specified manually in prompt via /).
-  model = 'gpt-4o', -- Default model to use, see ':CopilotChatModels' for available models agent = 'copilot', -- Default agent to use, see ':CopilotChatAgents' for available agents (can be specified manually in prompt via @). context = nil, -- Default context to use, 'buffers', 'buffer', 'files' or none (can be specified manually in prompt via #). temperature = 0.1, -- GPT result temperature
+  model = 'gpt-4o', -- Default model to use, see ':CopilotChatModels' for available models (can be specified manually in prompt via $). agent = 'copilot', -- Default agent to use, see ':CopilotChatAgents' for available agents (can be specified manually in prompt via @). context = nil, -- Default context to use (can be specified manually in prompt via #). temperature = 0.1, -- GPT result temperature

   question_header = '## User ', -- Header to use for user questions
   answer_header = '## Copilot ', -- Header to use for AI answers
   error_header = '## Error ', -- Header to use for errors
   separator = '───', -- Separator to use in chat
-  highlight_headers = true, -- Highlight headers in chat, disable if using markdown renderers (like render-markdown.nvim)

   show_folds = true, -- Shows folds for sections in chat show_help = true, -- Shows help message as virtual lines when waiting for user input